Worldwide Developers Conference: 2023

 WWDC 2023, with the tagline "Code new worlds" was held from June 5 to 9 in an online format with an in-person experience at Apple Park on the first day of the show.
 Similarly to the previous years, Apple held the Swift Student Challenge, launched in 2020 for the first time, with applications through April 19 and results on May 9.
 Prizes included WWDC outerwear, AirPods Pro, a customized pin set, and a one-year membership in the Apple Developer Program.
 Among the winners, some were randomly chosen to attend the Apple Park special event.
 For software, Apple introduced macOS 14 Sonoma, the 20th major release of macOS, as well as iOS 17, iPadOS 17, watchOS 10, tvOS 17 and firmware updates to AirPods.
 For hardware, they announced the Apple M2 Ultra SoC for Macs, 15-inch MacBook Air with M2, Mac Studio with M2 Max and Ultra and the Mac Pro with M2 Ultra.
 They also unveiled an AR/VR headset under the name of "Apple Vision Pro", which would have games and experiences developed with Unity.

 2024

 WWDC 2024, with the tagline "Action packed", was held from June 10 to 14, 2024, in an online format with an in-person event at Apple Park on June 10. iOS 18, iPadOS 18, watchOS 11, macOS 15 Sequoia and visionOS 2 were announced at this event, with one of its prominent focus being on the AI tailor made for iOS, iPadOS, and macOS which was branded as Apple Intelligence.
 As with 2021, no new hardware was announced at the conference.

 2025

 WWDC 2025, with the tagline "Sleek peek", took place from June 9 to 13, 2025, in an online format with an in-person event at Apple Park on June 9. iOS 26, iPadOS 26, watchOS 26, macOS 26 Tahoe, tvOS 26, and visionOS 26 were announced at this event, along with Apple's new Liquid Glass design language.
 No new hardware was announced at the conference.

+2026

+WWDC 2026, with the tagline "All systems glow", took place from June 8 to 12, 2026, in an online format with an in-person event at Apple Park on June 8. iOS 27, iPadOS 27, watchOS 27, macOS Golden Gate, tvOS 27, and visionOS 27 were announced at that event.
+Additionally, Apple announced Siri AI.